falchion10/macOS-Jailbreak/README.md

 ## 1a.
 Compiling & Using img4

-First, we will need to do two kernel patches, a trustcache patch, along with a file system mounting patch.
+First, we will need to do two kernel patches, a trustcache patch, along with a file system mounting patch

-You'll need to compile img4lib from source on your mac machine as there are no currently available arm64 binaries.
+You'll need to compile img4lib from source on your mac machine as there are no currently available arm64 binaries:

 `git clone --recursive https://github.com/xerub/img4lib.git`